 1 T minced onion (if desired)

 Place slice of bread and 2 tablespoons of the milk in a skillet, warm gently, stirring until mixture is a creamy mass.
 You may need up to the full 4 tablespoons of milk, however, do not use more.
-Let cool.
+Let mixture cool.

 1 slice bread